 If the cavity is allowed to grow without treatment, it can move deep into the tooth and infect the nerve.
 If this occurs, a pulpotomy is needed to remove the affected part of the nerve and medicine is placed to promote healing.
 Dr. Derrow and staff will discuss with you the right treatment for your child.

-Sometimes if a tooth has such sever decay or gets broken in an accident, it may need to be removed.
+Sometimes if a tooth has such severe decay or gets broken in an accident, it may need to be removed.
 It is important to remember that if a baby tooth is sick, it can pass that along to the permanent tooth if the problem is not fixed.
 One solution to fixing this problem is to extract the tooth.
 If this occurs, a space maintainer may be used to save room for the permanent tooth.
-Auburn Pediatric Dentistry will work with you to make the best decision for you child’s teeth and help you prevent these problems from returning in the future.
+Auburn Pediatric Dentistry will work with you to make the best decision for your child’s teeth and help you prevent these problems from returning in the future.

 As a toddler, your child may develop habits that are calming and comforting to them.
 One of these habits is thumb sucking.
 When this habit persists beyond the eruption of the permanent teeth, they may begin to grow in a position where they do not belong which creates a cross bite or open bite.
 The intensity in which your child sucks on fingers and thumbs determines the extent of the oral problems that can develop.
 Children who only rest their thumbs in their mouths are less likely to have difficulty than those who suck vigorously.
 While it may be convenient, pacifiers are not a substitute for thumb sucking because they can cause some of the same problems.
 However, the use of pacifiers can be controlled and modified more easily than thumb sucking.